core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 (##) Sent over IP multicast to GROUP_ADDR:GROUP_PORT, and protected
      with Group OSCORE end-to-end between the server and the clients.
 ~~~~~~~~~~~
-{: #example-proxy-oscore title="Example of group observation with a proxy and Group OSCORE"}
+{: #example-proxy-oscore title="Example of Group Observation with a Proxy and Group OSCORE"}

 Unlike in the unprotected example in {{intermediaries-example}}, the proxy does *not* have all the information to perform request deduplication, and can only recognize the identical request once the client sends the ticket request.